…by Jonas E. Alexis, VT Editor

-Philip Giraldi has recently written an interesting article saying some damning things about Israel and the Turkish government.
+Philip Giraldi wrote an interesting article a few years ago saying some damning things about Israel and the Turkish government.
 He said that “Former National Security Adviser Michael Flynn was recently compelled to register as an agent of Turkey after he received $530,000 in payments to support Ankara’s view regarding those it believed to be behind last year’s coup.”

 OK.
 Flynn is a bad guy.
-But what about Israel, said Giraldi?
-“Ironically,” he wrote, “the most powerful and effective foreign-government lobby in Washington is so dominant that it has been able to avoid registering for the past 55 years.
+But what about Israel?
+Giraldi had nothing good to say: “Ironically, the most powerful and effective foreign-government lobby in Washington is so dominant that it has been able to avoid registering for the past 55 years.
 The American Israel Public Affairs Committee (AIPAC) was last confronted by FARA when its predecessor organization the American Zionist Council was pressured by John F. Kennedy’s Justice Department in 1962 and 1963.

 “Kennedy’s death stopped that effort—and ended White House attempts to hold Israel accountable for the development of its secret nuclear weapons program (which depended on nuclear material removed illegally from the United States with the connivance of a company located in Pennsylvania called NUMEC).”

 It can be argued that Israel has its fingerprint on Kennedy’s death.
 Israel, Giraldi moved on to say, continues to suck the monetary blood of America:

 “The power of the Israel Lobby and of AIPAC is not cost free for the American public.
 The current $3 billion plus that Israel, with a thriving first world economy, receives in military assistance is on top of the $130 billion that it has received since 1949.